Ultra-high density & high temperature / strength stabilitySet Screw

 Applications

-• The heat treating / furnace industry uses tungsten screws in high temperature vacuum furnaces due to tungstens great high temperature strength & stability.
+• The heat treating / furnace industry uses tungsten set screws in high temperature vacuum furnaces due to tungstens great high temperature strength & stability.

 • The oil & gas industry uses tungsten screws for radiation shielding properties to protect equipment used in oil and gas detection, as well as down hole logging for density and ability to withstand intense hydrostatic pressure